theglossy1/mac-vendor-finder/README.md

 The newest list can always be found at [standards-oui.ieee.org/oui.txt](http://standards-oui.ieee.org/oui.txt).

 ## Usage
-There is a sample css file included as well as a sample oui.txt.
+There is a sample mac.css file included as well.